gaeckec/cpre587_final_proj/README.md

 # cpre587_final_proj
-FInal Project files for CprE 587 at ISU
+Final Project files for CprE 587 at ISU

-This is a test from joe